“Very skilled and highly sensitive. Great on detail.”

-Fiona is ranked by Chambers and Partners as a Band 1 leading junior in Health and Welfare matters in the Court of Protection.
+Fiona is ranked by both Chambers and Partners and the Legal 500 as a Band 1 leading junior in the Court of Protection

 She is instructed at all appellate levels up to the Supreme Court by the Official Solicitor, CAFCASS (Children and Family Court Advisory Support Service), NHS Trusts and Clinical Commissioning Groups, in relation to medical treatment decisions and welfare matters.

 Fiona has appeared in 2 of the 3 appeals heard by the Supreme Court arising concerning the Mental Capacity Act 2005; N v A CCG and Y v An NHS Trust and Ors.
 Last year she represented an NHS Trust in the Court of Appeal’s landmark decision Re AB (termination of a pregnancy).

 She appears regularly in medical treatment cases concerning children.
 In Re A (A Child) she represented the guardian of a seriously brain injured child.
 The court examined the significance of the child’s inability to experience pain in determining his future treatment and best interests.
 More recently, she represented King’s College NHS Foundation Trust in the appeal brought by the father of Isaiah Haastrup, a gravely brain injured baby against the order by MacDonald J that it was in his best interests treatment be withdrawn.

 Fiona has also acted for Great Ormond Street in a number of high-profile medical treatment cases including the final hearing before Francis J in the Charlie Gard case in which final orders were made regarding Charlie’s palliative care

 CASES & WORK OF NOTE

 - Y v An NHS Trust and Ors UKSC 46 AC 978